nikkou/flowtron_realtime/README.md

 6. Download pretrained models and place them in `models/`.
 [Flowtron LJS](https://drive.google.com/open?id=1Cjd6dK_eFz6DE0PKXKgKxrzTUqzzUDW-), [WaveGlow v4](https://drive.google.com/file/d/1okuUstGoBe_qZ4qUEF8CcwEugHP7GM_b/view).

 ## My inference demo
 1. Run `inference_realtime.py`, you'll get presented with a keyboard loop.
-Every sentence ending with full stop is picked up, modeled and played in a separate thread, then it waits for a new sentence.
+Every sentence with a-z and space ending with full stop is picked up, modeled and played in a separate thread, then it waits for a new sentence.
 Right alt is exit.
 2. Change n_frames, gate_threshold in `inference_realtime.py` according to your intuition.
 Larger n_frames should require more GPU memory but also allows to model longer sentences.

 ## Original inference demo